-Preparing yourself for the very real costs of college, like tuition, books, ancillary fees, and student loans, can loom so large over one’s finances that it’s often easy to overlook the free money out there to pay for that higher education of yours.
+Preparing yourself for the real costs of college, like tuition, books, and fees, can loom large over your finances.
+It’s easy to overlook all that available free money.

 If you’re a prospective or current student looking to minimize your out-of-pocket cost, knowing how to find scholarships for college becomes clearer when you learn where to look.
 Many scholarships are within reach of the resources you already have access to, so use some of these tips to start your search.